krimuru9336/TeamBWiSe2021GDSDProject/credentials/README.md

 # Database

-Currently not set up for M0
+Currently not used for M0

 Database Name: gdsd